multiversx/mx-docs/docs/validators/key-management/multikey-nodes.md

 # NamedIdentity represents an identity that runs nodes on the multikey
 # There can be multiple identities set on the same node, each one of them having different bls keys, just by duplicating the NamedIdentity
 [[NamedIdentity]]
-   # Identity represents the keybase/GitHub identity for the current NamedIdentity
+   # Identity represents the GitHub identity for the current NamedIdentity
    Identity = "testing-staking-provider"
    # NodeName represents the name that will be given to the names of the current identity
    NodeName = "tsp"